Chapter 3:

 “Both have gone dormant - sealed in the veil between our world and yours, alongside our powers.
 It’s been centuries since they graced our skies, causing the days to blur together.”

 She clenched her lip between her teeth and drew in a breath.
 She had always loved twilight; it was a beautiful and quiet hour when the world would soften.
 But here, in Izumo, it was different.
-The fields, that should’ve been lush, were brown, cracked, and grumbling – rice fields had dried up, scarring wide plains with famine.
+The fields that should’ve been lush were brown, cracked, and grumbling – rice fields had dried up, scarring wide plains with famine.

 Village homes were on the brink of their demise with collapsing rooftops and chimneys that had long since gone cold.
 The stench of rot wafted through the air from shallow riverbeds below.
-She saw the shadows of villagers kneeling in the mud, desperately scooping what little bit of cloudy water remained in the riverbed.
+She saw the shadows of villagers kneeling in the mud, desperately scooping up what little cloudy water remained in the riverbed.